bytescout/pdf-co-api-samples/Add Text And Images To PDF/C#/Add Text by finding target coordinates/README.md

         const String API_KEY = "*****************************************";

-        // Direct URL of source PDF file. const string SourceFileUrl = "https://bytescout-com.s3.amazonaws.com/files/demo-files/cloud-api/pdf-edit/sample.pdf";
+        // Direct URL of source PDF file.
+        // You can also upload your own file into PDF.co and use it as url.
+Check "Upload File" samples for code snippets: https://github.com/bytescout/pdf-co-api-samples/tree/master/File%20Upload/ const string SourceFileUrl = "https://bytescout-com.s3.amazonaws.com/files/demo-files/cloud-api/pdf-edit/sample.pdf";
         // Comma-separated list of page indices (or ranges) to process.
 Leave empty for all pages.
 Example: '0,2-5,7-'. const string Pages = "";